Investments

 - the manufacture of non-pharmaceutical products that are being tested on animals for cosmetic or other non-medical purposes (zero exposure to non-medical testing in animals, with exceptions considered on a case by case basis where testing is required for product safety and no alternative method exists, where the company is AAALAC accredited, NIH assured, or MSCI deems it to have an appropriate testing policy and employs alternatives to animal testing)

-In addition to divesting from damaging industries, we are also exploring how our endowment investments can be used to support companies that have a positive impact.
-We ensure our investment managers actively consider and strive for the following when choosing how to invest the University's funds:
+As well as divesting from damaging industries, we are also exploring how our endowment investments can be used to support companies that have a positive impact.
+We ensure our investment managers actively consider and strive for the following ethical and sustainability criteria when choosing how to invest the University’s funds:

 - Promotion of sustainability, good business ethics and good employment practices;